Who can use this feature?

 The task panel

-• Select the 'type' of the task - standard, milestone, court date, meeting
+Select the task type - standard, milestone, court date, or meeting.

-• The start and end date of a specific time so that the time recorded using these dates can be used in your custom reports.
+The start and end dates for a specific period, which will be used in your custom reports.

 Incomplete tasks